junxit/us-congress-bills-114/metadata.md

 - 2016-07-05 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
 - 2016-07-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4230-4232)
 - 2016-07-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4230-4232)
+- 2016-07-06 — Received in the Senate and Read twice and referred to the Committee on Finance.